 • Is it altruism or competition?
 Some researchers argue trees are not “helping” each other so much as fungi redirecting resources, or trees “eavesdropping” on fungal signals of nutrient or water availability.
 A model from Oxford suggests that “eavesdropping” (trees detecting what their neighbours are doing) may be more likely than active signalling.

-Biodiversity: Understory plants, seedlings, insects and birds, all benefit from the stability and nutritional support that underground networks of fungi help provide.
-Gaps in networks due to disturbances can reduce regeneration and diversity.
+• Biodiversity: Understory plants, seedlings, insects and birds, all benefit from the stability and nutritional support that underground networks of fungi help provide.

 Many different species of trees live in the mature woodland at Cannock Chase.

-Here are some ways that UK forests likely rely on underground systems and what forest managers and landowners can encourage or protect.
+Here are some ways that UK forests likely rely on underground systems and what forest managers can encourage or protect.

 • In ancient woodlands, where soils remain less disturbed and there are veteran trees, fungal connections are probably well established and offer vital defense.
 These old mother trees serve as hubs, helping seedlings in shaded understoreys or poorer soils.
 Protecting all the trees in such woods from disturbance is important.

 • In newly planted woodlands, especially conifer plantations, or woodlands on disturbed or compacted soils, the fungal community may be impoverished.
-Restoration that includes inoculating soils, planting mixed species, and avoiding heavy machinery early on can help build connectivity and protect each tree’s roots.
+Restoration that includes inoculating soils, planting mixed species, and avoiding heavy machinery early on can help build connectivity and protect tree roots.

-• In urban woodlands or parks, fragmentation (roads, paths, soil disturbance), pollution and compacted soils may reduce the development of fungi beneath the surface.
+• In urban woodlands or parks, fragmentation (roads, paths, soil disturbance), pollution and compacted soils may reduce the development of fungi.
 Mulching and avoiding soil compaction help preserve fungal diversity.

 Newly planted woodland: mixed species of trees provide opportunities for diverse fungi to thrive.